 - It is advisable to depart from Manila by 0400H especially if you’re having a day tour.
 This will avoid traffic from the rush hour of the city.
 Check our sample itinerary at the end of this post.

 - I recommend using either Waze or Google Maps app on your smartphone for navigation.
 An internet connection is required though in using these mobile applications.

 The PaRK Real, Quezon Review and Experience

 Pacific Recreation Kamp (aka The PaRK) is a surfing resort located in Km.
 115, Brgy.
-Tignoan, Reál, Quezon.
-It is a perfect place for campers and surfers.
+Tignoan, Reál, Quezon and it is a perfect place for campers and surfers.
 We visited this resort on Easter Sunday of April 2017, and there were so many campers who stayed in this place overnight.

 About the Resort

 The place is clean and modest plus the people around are accommodating.
 The perimeter designated for camping is covered with green grass and surrounded with tall trees.

 There are available grilling areas in the perimeter perfect for cooking barbeques.
 Grill racks are also available in the resort but you have to bring your own charcoal.
 A few meters away from the camping site is the Tignoan Beach, the sand is grey in color, coarse and rocky.
 There’s a river exiting to the beach on the right side of the resort which offers a beautiful scenery of hills and coconut trees.

 The Park Real Quezon – Accommodation and Rates